SabrinaXI/FamilyHelpUAE/README.md

+#FamilyHelpUAE

-FamilyHelpUAE is a distributed, family-centric platform designed to enable families to offer and request practical support services (e.g., childcare assistance, tutoring, transportation help, elder care support, household assistance) within trusted local communities.
+It is a distributed, family-centric platform designed to enable families to offer and request practical support services (e.g., childcare assistance, tutoring, transportation help, elder care support, household assistance) within trusted local communities.

+##Endpoints & Functionalities:

-Endpoints & Functionalities: (full API documentation can be viewed in Swagger in the URL: http://localhost:8080/swagger-ui/index.html
+(full API documentation can be viewed in Swagger in the URL: http://localhost:8080/swagger-ui/index.html

 • Family registration and authentication